Donate

 Treasurer

-Bob Lutgen is a Chartered Financial Analyst.
-As a Director at Alta Advisers, he identifies, evaluates, and monitors investments across several asset classes and geographies.
-Bob holds an MSc in Finance and Economics from LSE.
+Bob Lutgen (Treasurer) is a Chartered Financial Analyst and Director at Alta Advisers, London.
+He holds an MSc in Finance and Economics from LSE.

 Tessa Gregory

-Tessa Gregory is a lawyer and Partner with Leigh Day.
-Tessa has led ground-breaking public law litigation in several challenging and high-profile human rights cases, including refugee law and cases concerning wildlife and environmental protection.
+Tessa Gregory is a Partner with Leigh Day, London.
+Tessa is an experienced lawyer who has led ground-breaking litigation in cases relating to human rights, wildlife and the environment.

 Andrew Kalman

 Andrew Kalman is a Director at Crane Kalman Gallery, London.
-Andrew has been involved with EJF's work for two decades, beginning in 2001 when he provided pro bono support for our ArtAction auction of contemporary art at Sotheby’s, London.
+Andrew has long supported EJF’s work, beginning with pro bono contributions to the ArtAction auction held at Sotheby’s London in 2001.

 Juliana Ruhfus